ShroXd/blog-next/pages/blogs/binary-search-tree.md

 ## Rank operations

 According to the discussion above, it's easy to know the smallest key in the tree is the most left node of the tree and the largest key is the most right.
 But how to get the 10th node?
-Or further, suppose we use the binary search tree to hold the names of runners and use the time of the runners in a race to be the key.
+Or, suppose we use the binary search tree to hold the runners' names and use the time of the runners in a race to be the key.
 Can we find the _rank_ associated with a given time scope?

 Let's consider this scenario the minimum key has rank 0, the next smallest has rank 1, and so on.
 In doing so, we can infer the _rank_ of any key is equal to the number of keys in the tree __less__ than that key.
 Thus, we can implement a function to find the rank of any given key: